Robert W. Heath Jr.: Early life and education

-under the supervision of Georgios B. Giannakis, and his B.S. in Electrical Engineering from the University of Virginia in 1996.
+under the supervision of Georgios B. Giannakis, and his B.S. in electrical engineering from the University of Virginia in 1996.

 From 1998 to 2001, Heath was a Senior Member of the Technical Staff and, later, Senior Consultant at Iospan Wireless Inc, San Jose, CA. At Iospan he was part of a team that designed and implemented the physical and link layers of the first commercial MIMO-OFDM communication system.
 From January 2002 to August 2020, he was with the Department of Electrical and Computer Engineering at The University of Texas at Austin where he was a Cockrell Family Regents Chair in Engineering.
 He is also President and CEO of MIMO Wireless Inc. and Chief Innovation Officer at Kuma Signals LLC.
 He was the Director of the Wireless Networking and Communications Group from 2012-2014, where he oversaw an expansion of the center in terms of faculty and students, and an increase in research expenditures to more than $5M per year.
 At UT he also founded an initiative that brings together transportation and communications called the Situation-Aware Vehicular Engineering Systems (SAVES).
-He is currently a Distinguished Professor at the North Carolina State University.
+He was a Distinguished Professor at the North Carolina State University from October 2020 to December 2023.
+He is currently a professor at the University of California, San Diego.
 He is a co-author on more than 600 refereed conference and journal publications.
 He is also a co-inventor of 64 U.S. patents.
 He authored a laboratory manual that teaches the principles of wireless communication to undergraduate students and co-authored a book on millimeter wave wireless communication.
 He authored a book on wireless digital communications and co-authored a comprehensive textbook on MIMO communications He is particularly known for his work on different aspects of MIMO communication systems and millimeter-wave communications.